zacLibaud/bADA55.github.io/README.md

 ### What language do they speak ?

-Before going into the analysis of the reviews of the experts users we identify their languages using fasttext.
+Before going into the analysis of the reviews of the experts users, we identify their languages.

+**Method:** using fasttext.

 ### Which sentiment do they express the most ?

-Using SentimentIntensityAnalyzer from Vader we aim to see the sentiment scores and the overall sentiment of each review.
+Using SentimentIntensityAnalyzer from Vader we aim to see the sentiment scores and the overall sentiment of each review to compare both plateforms.

-### What kind of words to they use ?
+### What kind of words do they use ?

-Identify the topics of experts reviews using LDA.
+Once we have identified the experts we are interested in, we can analyse their vocabulary to compare the two platforms.

+**Method:** To do this, we will first use the WorldClouds method to get an initial overview before using the Latent Dirichlet Allocation (LDA) method for a more detailed analysis of the topics used.

 ## Distribution of tasks